CCCP - Fedeli alla linea: 1989–1990: Litfiba and demise

 In 1989 CCCP, Litfiba, and Rats went on tour in the Soviet Union (Moscow and Leningrad).
 In Moscow they played in a palace full of soldiers in uniform.
-The soldiers stood up when the band played at the end of the concert the Soviet hymn "A Ja Ljublju SSSR".
+The soldiers stood up when the band played, at the end of the concert, the Soviet hymn "A Ja Ljublju SSSR".

-During this year guitarist Giorgio Canali, bassist Gianni Maroccolo, keyboardist Francesco Magnelli, and drummer Ringo De Palma (the last three left the Litfiba because of some artistical difference of opinion with band's manager Alberto Pirelli) joined and transformed the group.
+During that year guitarist Giorgio Canali, bassist Gianni Maroccolo, keyboardist Francesco Magnelli, and drummer Ringo De Palma (the last three left the Litfiba because of some artistic differences of opinion with the band's manager, Alberto Pirelli) joined and transformed the group.

-The group, now composed by eight members, recorded their fourth album Epica Etica Etnica Pathos in an abandoned 700' villa.
-This album signes another musical evolution for the band.
-CCCP reached their zenith with this album, a Frank Zappa-esque stylistic puzzle which also stands as a personal musical encyclopedia, with complex suites such as "MACISTE contro TUTTI", their "swan song", and a transition to the new sonorities of the Consorzio Suonatori Indipendenti (C.S.I.), the new band born from the ashes of CCCP.
+The new group, now composed of eight members, recorded their fourth album, Epica Etica Etnica Pathos, in an abandoned 700' villa.
+This album signals another musical evolution for the band.
+CCCP reached their zenith with this album, a Frank Zappa-esque stylistic puzzle, which also stands as a personal musical encyclopedia, with complex suites such as "MACISTE contro TUTTI", their "swan song", and a transition to the new sonorities of the Consorzio Suonatori Indipendenti (C.S.I.), the new band born from the ashes of CCCP.

-The acronym used for the new band name, C.S.I., reminds to the new situation in the Soviet Union, with the Commonwealth of Independent States (CIS) (Comunità degli Stati Indipendenti (CSI)).
-With the creation of the CIS, the Soviet Union and at the same time the band ceased to exist.
+The acronym used for the new band name, C.S.I., evokes the new situation in the Soviet Union, with the Commonwealth of Independent States (CIS) (Comunità degli Stati Indipendenti (CSI)).
+With the creation of the CIS, the Soviet Union and (at the same time) the band ceased to exist.
 CCCP effectively disbanded the 3 October 1990, in the same date of the German reunification, and the members went on to other projects.

 Post-CCCP

 When the Soviet Union collapsed, Ferretti and Zamboni decided to shuffle the line-up and adopt a less political stance.
 The renamed Consorzio Suonatori Indipendenti (C.S.I.) debuted with a set of songs from Ko del Mondo (Polygram, 1993).
-They rapidly evolved towards a form of chamber rock music (mostly drum-less) with Linea Gotica (Polygram, 1996).
+They rapidly evolved towards a form of chamber rock music with the mostly drum-less Linea Gotica (Polygram, 1996) that moved towards alternative rock in the following, and final, Tabula Rasa Elettrificata (Polygram, 1997) whose acronym is T.R.E., the number three in Italian.
+The album, born after a long-desired trip to Mongolia that some members of the band took interrupting the Linea Gotica tour is "probably the only rock album in the history of CCCP-CSI" according to the leader Ferretti, and became a unique case in the Italian recording industry, being able to climb the charts in a few weeks topping commercial giants like Be Here Now by Oasis.